HaxeFoundation/HaxeManual/output/HaxeManual/website/target-javascript-getting-started.md

-## 12.1.1 Getting started with Haxe/Javascript
+## 12.1.1 Getting started with Haxe/JavaScript

-Haxe can be a powerful tool for developing Javascript applications.
+Haxe can be a powerful tool for developing JavaScript applications.
 Let's look at our first sample.
 This is a very simple example showing the toolchain.

 Create a new folder and save this class as `Main.hx`.